Structural FEA

 Key Features

-• 3D Modeling - Create nodes, members, and complex frame structures
+• 3D Modeling - Create nodes, members, quadrilateral and triangular plates, and complex building models

-• Comprehensive Results - View displacements, reactions, moments, shear, axial, and torsion
+• Comprehensive Results - View displacements, reactions, member force diagrams, member stress, and plate result contours

-• Load Cases & Combinations - Organize loads and create combinations with factors
+• Load Cases & Combinations - Organize nodal, member, and plate surface loads into cases and factored combinations

 • Load Combination Generator - Auto-generate code-compliant combinations (AS/NZS 1170, ASCE 7, Eurocode 0, NBCC)